Kamraanmulani/ragforge/README.md

 ### 2. Vector Client Abstraction

-ragify doesn't force you to use a specific database.
+ragforge doesn't force you to use a specific database.
 You provide a simple adapter:

 ```javascript
 setVectorClient({